kwyoke/DDBS-2020/sharding/load_shard_populate_doc.md

 #### Auto refresh of db.bereadsci
 Edit the auto_refresh.py script to update db.bereadsci when db.read updated

-## Populating and sharding db.poprank
+## Populating and sharding popular rank collections

 We populate db.poprank by aggregating db.read.
-First, we group db.read by aid, and calculate the popNumMonth, popNumWeek and popNumDay (total number of reads, comments, agrees and shares) per month, week and day for each daily timestamp at 0000 every day.

-First, we group the timestamps by month, and within each month group, we group documents by aid, and then finally aggregate as in db.beread to get the new field popNum (total number of reads, comments, agrees, and shares) per article per month.
-Then within each month, we sort the articles by their popNum in descending order.
-We then create another field articleAidList that stores the first five articles in each month in an array.
-We repeat again for weekly and daily groups.

-### Separately create db.popRankMth, db.popRankWk, db.popRankDay
+We create three separate collections calculating db.poprRankMth, db.popRankWk, db.popRankDay by grouping according to timestamps.
+Then we combine all three collections into one to form db.popRank.
+Popularity is calculated by summing up the total number of reads, comments, agrees and shares per article per unit time.

+The task also requires us to generate three types of db.poprank tables: (1) db.popRank contains the ranks of both science and technology articles to be assigned to dbms2shard; (2) db.popRankSci contains the ranks of science articles only and should be assigned to both dbms1shard and dbms2shard; (3) db.popRankTech contains the ranks of technology articles only and should be assigned to dbms2shard.

+### Create db.popRank

 #### Create db.popRankMth.

+Each aggregation pipeline takes about an hour to process given the huge number of records in db.read.
 ```
 mongos> db.read.aggregate([
             // project relevant fields from db.read
             { $project: { date: {"$toDate": {"$toLong": "$timestamp"}}, aid: 1, readOrNot: 1, agreeOrNot: 1, commentOrNot: 1, shareOrNot: 1} },

             // add year and month fields
+            { $addFields: {
+                year: { $year: "$date"},
+                month : {$month: "$date"},
+                popScore: {$sum: [{$toInt: "$readOrNot"}, {$toInt: "$agreeOrNot"}, {$toInt: "$commentOrNot"}, {$toInt: "$shareOrNot"}]}
+            },

+            // add unix timestamp defined only by yr and mth
-            { $addFields: {year: { $year: "$date"}, month : {$month: "$date"}} },
+            { $addFields: { timestamp: { $subtract: [ { $dateFromParts: { 'year' : "$year", 'month' : "$month"} }, new Date("1970-01-01") ] }}},

             // Group by year, month, aid and compute popularity score
             {
                 $group: {
-                    _id: { "year": "$year", "month": "$month", "aid": "$aid"},
+                    _id: { "timestamp": "$timestamp", "aid": "$aid"},
-                    popScore: { $sum: {$toInt: "$readOrNot"} + {$toInt: "$agreeOrNot"} + {$toInt: "$commentOrNot"} + {$toInt: "$shareOrNot"} }
+                    popScoreAgg: { $sum: "$popScore" }
                 }
             },

             // sort by popScore each month
-            { $sort: {popScore: -1} },
+            { $sort: {"_id.timestamp": 1, "popScoreAgg": -1} },

             // store all articles in sorted order in array for each month
             {
                 $group: {
-                    _id: { "year": "$_id.year", "month": "$_id.month"},
+                    _id: "$_id.timestamp",
                     articleAidList: {$push: "$_id.aid"}
                 }
             },